 Using behavioral marketing doesn’t require a total overhaul of your existing email campaigns.
 It’s quite the opposite!
 It’s easy to add behavioral elements to your existing emails to make them even more personal and relevant.
 Here’s how you can do it with your newsletter, promotional email and abandoned cart email.

-Want to see more examples of behavioral marketing in action with Movable Ink’s behavioral expansion, Signals?
+Want to see more examples of behavioral marketing in action with Movable Ink’s behavioral expansion, Stories?
 Download the Behavioral Marketing Playbook.

 Personalize your newsletter

 Looking to test behavioral marketing, but you’re not sure where to begin?
 Your email newsletter is a great place to start.

 According to the Direct Marketing Association, 68% of marketers rely on email newsletters to achieve their business goals.
 Adding behavioral marketing to your newsletter makes your content even more relevant to your customers, resulting in higher engagement.

 This email example is a newsletter from a sports apparel company that promotes original blog content in addition to product offerings.
 At the bottom of the newsletter, you’ll see a content block that contains a pair of sneakers that a customer recently browsed.
 The sneakers are limited edition, so the email also displays live inventory.
 This is a great example of how easy it is to add a behavioral banner or content block to your existing email newsletter.

 Newsletters with behavioral content can yield huge results.
 At Movable Ink, a client who added recently browsed products to their recurring newsletter saw a 488% lift in click-through rates and a 266% lift in conversions per click.